-How CareMD Work For You
+How The CareMD Works For You

-CareMD is a Telehealth platform that allows patients to consult with competent doctors from the convenience of their own homes.
-CareMD makes it far easier to receive prescription medications for common conditions like STDs, ear infections, allergies and many more.
+The CareMD is a telehealth platform that allows patients to consult with competent doctors from the convenience of their homes.
+The CareMD makes it easier to receive or refill prescription medications for common conditions like pink eye, STDs, ear infections, allergies, and many more.

 No Appointment Necessary

 If you need a prescription, there’s no need to wait.
-Just follow the simple steps to to get treated today.
+Just follow these simple steps to get treated today.

 After your telehealth visit, your approved medication will be sent to your local pharmacy for pick up and you will be notified.

 You can access your medical services at your own convenience.
-Securely view treatment plan and lab results
+Securely view treatment plan and lab results.

 What is Mycoplasma and Ureaplasma?